jayavibhavnk/jayavibhavnk.github.io/_pages/publications.md

 permalink: /research/
 author_profile: true
 ---
-#### *Links may get disabled due to inactivity, please contact my on my email if you are unable to access links*
+#### *Links may get disabled due to inactivity, please contact my on my email if you are unable to access them*

 ## Currently Researching